ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Uploading to private PyPI using GitHub actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A good practice is to publish a new release of your project to both public and internal PyPI.
 The following code allows to publish any Python :ref:`Artifacts` contained in the ``dist/`` directory to the private PyPI.
 It is expected to be included when :ref:`Using GitHub actions`:

 .. code-block:: yaml